A Complete Guide to Corrosion Monitoring

 - Using coupons.
 A “coupon” is a piece of material that matches the material in the asset being monitored.
 The coupon acts as a proxy for the wall or other area being monitored, presenting a fairly simple way to monitor corrosion in almost any scenario.
 To use this corrosion monitoring technique you place the corrosion coupon—also known as a “mass loss coupon”—into the asset for a predetermined amount of time and then, once removed, test it for type(s) of corrosion, rate of corrosion (if taking multiple readings), and amount of corrosion.

-Here are a few less common corrosion monitoring techniques:
+Here are a few less common techniques used in corrosion monitoring systems:

 - Monitoring biological growth.
 This technique identifies bacteria within an asset that feed on sulphate.
 These bacteria produce sulphuric acid (H2SO4), which is extremely corrosive, so their presence in an asset means that some amount of corrosion is highly likely.